0exp/redis_queued_locks/README.md

 - If block is passed the obtained lock will be released after the block execution or the lock's ttl (what will happen first);
 - If block is not passed the obtained lock will be released after lock's ttl;
+- If block is passed the block's yield result will be returned;
+- If block is not passed the lock information will be returned;

 ```ruby
 def lock(